Posted on behalf of Phillips Law Group on Aug 26, 2015 in Defective Products

 Minor injuries, which consisted of hospitalization or outpatient treatment within 48 hours of the accident, made up 258 of the injury claims.
 The remaining 17 injury claims were serious and involved paraplegia, extensive burns, double amputation, permanent brain damage and quadriplegia.

 Payouts vary for victims of severe injuries and they can exceed death claim payouts.
 Payouts for eligible minor injuries are anywhere from $20,000 to $500,000 per claimant.
 GM has not commented on the completion of claim reviews.

-If you or a loved one has been injured in a car crash or another type of auto accident caused by a vehicle defect, reach out to Phillips Law Group and speak with one of their seasoned product liability attorneys immediately.
+If you or a loved one has been injured in a car crash or another type of auto accident caused by a vehicle defect, reach out to a personal injury lawyer in Phoenix, AZ at Phillips Law Group, and speak with one of their seasoned product liability attorneys immediately.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.